Table of Contents

 #1.
 I Can’t Understand You

-- I used this as an example because it’s just so good.
+I used this as an example because it’s just so good.
 A family member once told me how nice it was to be around my kids because they didn’t whine.
 At that moment, I considered all the time and effort I had put into training them how to speak pleasantly and knew it was all worth it.
 Their communication made people enjoy their company.
 Win!

-- The longer you are intentionally parenting your child, the better this works.
+The longer you are intentionally parenting your child, the better this works.
 After months and years of both good and bad consequences, you can use this line to make them pause; stop and consider their behavior, and respond appropriately instead of irrationally.

-- As with number 3, this works well to make your child consider the words she is using.
+As with number 3, this works well to make your child consider the words she is using.
 Asking herself this question forces her to think objectively about her words.
-What if mommy was saying them to me?
+What if someone was saying them to me?
 How would I feel?
 Wow, that would hurt, I should not be saying these words to others.

 #5.
-That’s Not Who You Are!
+That’s Not Who You Are

 #6.
 You Must ________ Now.

-- He found that when an authority figure delivers commands, he or she must be completely clear.
+I heard another parenting expert use the must & now example at a conference once and we have implemented it ever since.
+The man speaking was asked to come up with processes to help the military train new recruits.
+He found that when an authority figure delivers commands, he or she must be completely clear.
 Meaning you should say exactly what you want to be done and when you want it done.
 For instance, using the words, “You Must Go To Bed Now,” lets your child know it is unarguably bedtime right now.
+Anything outside of this is frustrating for a child and makes it difficult for them to do the right thing.

 #7.
 I Want To Say Yes.

-- For a while, we had a hard time with forts in our house.
+For a while, we had a hard time with forts in our house.
 The kids wanted to make forts in their rooms and sleep in them, like every night.
 I am all about saying yes to as much fun and bonding as possible, but they were not picking up their rooms afterward.
 So we had a talk about how I won’t be saying yes anymore to forts until they started showing me improved responsibility.
 Let your child be responsible for getting a ‘yes!’

 #8.
 I Love You Too Much To Let You Do That.